vfi64/Comm-SCI-Control/README.md

 - ❌ not a replacement for human judgment or responsibility

 > **Core statement:**
-> *The rule system makes errors more visible — it does not eliminate them.*
+> *The rule system can make errors and drift more visible — it does not eliminate them.*

 ---